Rawlinna Station: History

 The traditional owners of the land are the Mirning, Ngalea and Wangai peoples, who have inhabited the area for over 10,000 years.

 John Eyre and his companion Wylie passed through the area as they crossed the Nullarbor in the expedition of 1841.
 Eyre commented that the Nullarbor was "a blot on the face of nature".

-Established in 1962 by Hugh G. MacLachlan, of the South Australian pastoral family, the station has a short history compared to other properties of its type around Australia.
+Established in 1962 by Hugh MacLachlan, of the South Australian pastoral family, the station has a short history compared to other properties of its type around Australia.

 Through the late 20th century the area proved to be prime pastoral and breeding country when seasonal conditions were good.
 In those days the station held between 40,000 and 60,000 sheep, and annually produced 1100 to 1700 bales of wool.

-In 2001, an amount of 78,417 sheep were shorn for 2177 bales of wool.

-In 2014 around 53,000 sheep were shorn and 1285 bales of wool.
+In 2001, an amount of 78,417 sheep were shorn for 2,177 bales of wool.In 2014 around 53,000 sheep were shorn and 1,285 bales of wool.

 The station had a poor season in 2005, with only 4 in of rain falling compared to the average of 9 in.
 By 2006 things had improved, with 6 in falling before the onset of winter, guaranteeing that winter grasses would germinate and stock of 32,000 sheep on the property at that stage would have adequate feed.

 Ross Wood, the station manager, retired in 2007.
 Wood was the third manager employed at Rawlinna since 1967, the other two being David Seaton and Murray McQuie.
-The station manager in 2012 was Michael Simons, who had replaced Wood in 2007.
-Simons started with Jumbuck in 1983 and now runs Rawlinna along with 14 staff.
-The property is stocked with approximately 60,000 sheep, with wool being sent to Adelaide for testing and sale.
-The record number of sheep shorn at Rawlinna is 80,000.
+Michael Simons, who started with Jumbuck as a jackaroo in 1983, replaced Wood in 2007.
+Jimmy Wood became station manager in 2018.